-Guadalajara is known as a huge Pueblo, or as the song goes, it has the soul of the provinces.
-Even though it is Mexico’s second most important city there is little comparison with the sheer size and diversity of Mexico City (CDMX).
-That being said, there are still a ton of cool things to do in Guadalajara and the metropolitan region and surrounding areas.
+Guadalajara is known as a huge pueblo, or as the song goes, it has the soul of the provinces.
+Even though it is Mexico’s second most important city it is much smaller than Mexico City and much easier to navigate.
+There are hundreds of cool things to do in Guadalajara that make it well worth visiting.

 If you happen to run out of things to do, take one of these Guadalajara tours, or hop in the car and head to one of the nearby towns.

 The State of Jalisco and the capital Guadalajara, have always been known as a hub of traditional Mexican culture.
 Tequila, folkloric rodeo, and mariachi music help to define what Mexico is known for across the globe.